Get 80% off your plan for your first 3 months*

 What's the difference between a business proposal and a quote?

 A quote provides pricing for a specific product or service.
-A business proposal is more comprehensive, explaining the problem, your solution, qualifications, timeline, and pricing together.
+A business proposal is more comprehensive, combining the problem, your solution, qualifications, timeline, and pricing into a single persuasive document.

 Should I include pricing in every business proposal?

-Yes, in most cases.
-Clients expect to see costs, and hiding pricing can create distrust.
-For complex projects where pricing depends on discovery, explain your pricing process instead.
+In most cases, yes.
+Clients expect to see costs, and omitting pricing can create distrust.
+For complex projects where pricing depends on a discovery phase, explain your pricing process and provide a range or estimate instead.

 Disclaimer